masonelmore/esi/docs/MarketApi.md

 > []GetMarketsRegionIdHistory200Ok GetMarketsRegionIdHistory(ctx, regionId, typeId, optional)
 List historical market statistics in a region

-Return a list of historical market statistics for the specified type in a region  --- Alternate route: `/dev/markets/{region_id}/history/`  Alternate route: `/legacy/markets/{region_id}/history/`  Alternate route: `/v1/markets/{region_id}/history/`  --- This route expires daily at 11:05
+Return a list of historical market statistics for the specified type in a region  ---  This route expires daily at 11:05

 ### Required Parameters